After 38 hours of research evaluating 56 products, we picked Pete and Pedro Clay as our top choice.

-And, there are some hair clays that aren’t actually made with bentonite or kaolin which many would say disqualify them from being actual clays - forcing them into a pseudo-clay category.
+And, some hair clays aren’t made with bentonite or kaolin, which many would say disqualify them from being actual clays - forcing them into a pseudo-clay category.
 But, when it behaves like a clay - and provides that matte finish while increasing volume, we’re happy enough to keep them in the clay category.

 As with any styling product, it’s much easier to add a little more if you need it to complete your look than it is to claw it out of your hair.